 - Any graduate student in the humanities and social sciences who's been enrolled at Harvard from one to five years may apply.

-- Fellows are assigned a mentor from the library and work on important projects under the mentor's supervision.
+- Fellows are assigned a mentor from the library and work on defined projects under the mentor's supervision.
+See projects, below.

 - Fellows are expected to assume full responsibility for their projects.